 â€˘ BUCK BENNETT CHAPPELL JR., 38, of 1200 Madison, was arrested Monday on a warrant for theft.

 â€˘ ALEX FERRELL PAREDEZ, 19, of 903 E. 16th St., was arrested Monday on a warrant for theft.

 The Big Spring Police Department reported the following activity between 9 a.m.
 Saturday and 7 a.m. today:

-â€˘ SEAN CHASE CRAWFORD, 24, of Midland, was arrested Saturday on a warrant for theft of service.
+â€˘ AMANDA RENEE MCGREGOR, 23, of Lamesa, was arrested Saturday on a charge of public intoxication.